genidma/teatime-accessibility/README.md

 ### open app & start/stop the timer

-In the first demo:
+in the first demo:
-- App is opened using the icon on the desktop
+- app is opened using the icon on the desktop
-- The timer is started using the buttons on the gui (graphical user interface)
+- the timer is started using the buttons on the gui (graphical user interface)
-- Notice how the **timer increments in 5 seconds intervals**
+- notice how the **timer increments in 5 seconds intervals**
-- The timer is then stopped.
+- the timer is then stopped.
 As this is just a demo
 - fyi: If you are new to Github, then the .gif file below (and in subsequent demos) are looping through and they are typically of a shorter duration.
 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/open_app_start_stop.gif)

 ### session presets & manual durations

-In this next demo, let's:
+in this next demo, let's:
-- Invoke the timer using the 'Session Presets', currently located on the right-hand side of the gui
+- invoke the timer using the 'Session Presets', currently located on the right-hand side of the gui
-- Demo how the timer can be started by clicking on the 'Session Presets' buttons, or by manually entering a value in the 'Minutes' field and clicking 'Start'
+- demo how the timer can be started by clicking on the 'Session Presets' buttons, or by manually entering a value in the 'Minutes' field and clicking 'Start'
-- To stop the timer: Simply use the 'Stop' button or use the keyboard shortcuts (below in this Readme)
+- to stop the timer: Simply use the 'Stop' button or use the keyboard shortcuts (below in this Readme)
-- How to decrease or increase the values for the 'Minutes' field by clicking on the - or + buttons
+- how to decrease or increase the values for the 'Minutes' field by clicking on the - or + buttons
 ![Demo - gif format](./screenshots_demo_clones/new_demos_49/session-presets_and_manual-durations.gif)

 ### resizing